 Can I make more than one outfit or extra pieces to go with my outfit?

 Yes!
 There are no extra prize entries for additional pieces, but if you’re having fun and want to keep going, please do.
 Some ambitious crafters challenge themselves to make as many outfits as possible during the OAL.

-We would prefer it if you didn’t, but this isn’t something we enforce.
-The whole idea behind a craft-along is to craft along with other people, so starting early isn’t in the spirit of the event, but it’s not a hard rule because we can’t realistically keep track of that.
+The whole idea behind a craft-along is to craft along with other people, so starting early isn’t in the spirit of the event, but since we’re using WIPs this year, you’re free to do so.

 Can I make an outfit for someone else?

 Yes, but with some limitations.
 We’d like outfits to be for teens or adults to keep all projects at a similar scale and difficulty level.
 Knitting a toddler’s sweater is very different from knitting one for an adult, so outfits for small children aren’t part of the OAL.

 Can I substitute a crocheted garment for a knit garment?